wshanshan/wshanshan.github.io/_posts/2017-08-01-Chicago-Daycare.markdown

 title:  "Why can't I find a daycare"
 categories: DataDoesNotLie
 tags: Python map geopandas Chicago daycare openData
 excerpt: Location analysis of Chicago daycares.
-GIS map enabled by Python Geopanda.
 Data from Illinois DCFS, Chicago Data Portal, Google Geocoding and US Census.
 ---

 When I started to look for a daycare, I thought it would be a piece of cake.
 After all, I live in a neighborhood full of young families - Lake View, Chicago.
 It is [2nd in population](https://gist.github.com/wshanshan/e150855f7b09bebc9b1064e30e55a071) among Chicago's 77 communities.

 I didn't ask much about daycares (I thought...).
 Besides the basics, I only have one simple wish: walking distance to home.
-But after months of searching, I couldn't find any avaiable spot.
+But after months of searching, I couldn't find any available spot.
 I finally gave up but couldn't stop wondering: Is it only my bad luck or does everyone have the same problem?

 So I went to the [government website](https://sunshine.dcfs.illinois.gov/Content/Licensing/Daycare/ProviderLookup.aspx), downloaded the data of all the licensed daycare providers, queried their geolocations from Google Geocoding API, and put them on a map.
 The findings are interesting.